mehmetmalli/discord-audio-bot-template/README.md

 TO DO:
 - Add YouTube playback support
-- Refactor and clean up
+- Refactor, separate functions and clean up